Nulhegan Band of the Coosuk Abenaki Nation: State-recognition

+Controversy

+In 2019, the leadership of the Odanak Abenaki Band Council, the governing body of the Odanak band of the Abenaki First Nation, denounced any groups claiming to be Abenaki in the United States.
+The legitimacy of groups such as the Nulhegan Band have been questioned due to claims that the root ancestors they claim were Abenaki were actually Europeans.
+Other root ancestors, though Native, have been claimed to not be Abenaki.

 Heritage

 The Nulhegan Band of the Coosuk Abenaki Nation identify as being Abenaki and Cowasuck.

-St. Mary's University associate professor Darryl Leroux's genealogical and historical research found that the members of this and the other three state-recognized tribes in Vermont were primarily French descendants who have used old ancestry in New France to shift into an 'Abenaki' identity.
+Current professor at the University of Ottawa and former St. Mary's University associate professor Darryl Leroux's genealogical and historical research found that the members of this and the other three state-recognized tribes in Vermont were primarily French descendants who have used long-ago ancestry in New France to shift into an 'Abenaki' identity.

-In 2002, the State of Vermont reported that the Abenaki people had migrated north to Quebec by the end of the 17th century.
+In 2002, the State of Vermont reported that the Abenaki people had migrated north to Quebec by the end of the 18th century.

 Activities

 The Nulhegan Abenaki Tribe host multiple gatherings every year, including drumming events and an annual pow wow.
 The first is at the Winter Solstice in late December.
 The second is the annual Snow Snake Games held at the end of February or early March.
 The last and biggest gathering is the annual Nulheganaki gathering held every year at the end of August or beginning of September.